Maximize Productivity: 22+ Best Business Apps for Small Businesses in 2023

 SOS Inventory is designed to facilitate inventory tracking, order management, and production.
 SOS Inventory integrates with QuickBooks and Shopify and can be used on desktop computers, tablets, or mobile devices.

-With this app, you can manage inventory for multiple shopping locations, track your items based on a number of different attributes (like serial number and expense history), and time-creating tickets and packing slips, among features.
+With this app, you can manage inventory for multiple shopping locations, track your items based on a number of different attributes (like serial number and expense history), and create tickets and packing slips, among other features.

 While the mobile app is included for free with the software subscription, you will need to pay a monthly fee to access this inventory software.
 Plans for SOS Inventory start at $39.95 per month.